-- Code Change and Development Group (CCDG): The CCDG will run from December 2019 to mid-2021.
-It will develop further detailed areas of the DWG’s TOM design.
+- Code Change and Development Group (CCDG): The CCDG has been meeting since December 2019.
+It is developing the DWG’s TOM design and transition approach in more detail.
 It will also identify, and oversee drafting of, the changes needed to Industry Codes and subsidiary documents to enable the TOM.

 How do these groups fit into Ofgem’s SCR process?

 Development of the TOM forms one of several work streams in Ofgem’s wider SCR.
 Ofgem’s other parallel SCR work streams include:

 - Related policy decisions (on access to Half Hourly data for Settlement purposes and on Supplier Agent functions)

 - Development of the business case for MHHS (including Ofgem’s recent Draft Impact Assessment Consultation)

 Ofgem will bring the outputs of all the SCR work streams together in its Full Business Case decision on how and when to proceed with MHHS.
 Ofgem will make the final decision on the TOM and transition approach.
 The CCDG and AWG can only make recommendations to Ofgem.